DavSanchez/CaptivePortal/README.md

 following the instructions at their [website](https://nodejs.org/).

-- **A browser compatible with MediaStream Recording.** This captive portal service makes use of the MediaStream Recording API, which means that only clients using browsers that support this API (currently Firefox and Chrome) will be able to get past the landing page and be granted network access.
+- **A browser compatible with MediaStream Recording.** This captive portal service makes use of the MediaStream Recording API to record audio, which means that only clients using browsers that support this API (currently Firefox and Chrome) will be able to get past the landing page and be granted network access.
 Let's hope time treats this API well and gives support for it on all other browsers too!

 Once all of this is set, you will only need to edit the CoovaChilli `/etc/chilli/config` file (created from copying and renaming `/etc/chilli/defaults`) changing the following attributes: